Productivity & Workflow

 print('\n'.join(set(emails))) # Remove duplicates

-You write blog posts in Google Docs but need them formatted for your CMS.
-Steps required:
+Say you write blog posts in Google Docs but need them formatted for your CMS.
+That usually means:

 Step 1: Remove extra blank lines